nest/nest-simulator/doc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

     import nest
     neuron = nest.Create("iaf_psc_alpha")

-We can now use the id to access the properties of this neuron.
+We can now use the NodeCollection to access the properties of this neuron.
 Properties of nodes in NEST are generally accessed via Python dictionaries of key-value pairs of the form ``{key: value}``.
 In order to see which properties a neuron has, you may ask it for its status.